 “Srdačno dobrodošli druže Josipe Broze Tito!”

-With this header on its front page from November 12, 1974, Neues Deutschland reported on a ‘friendship visit’ (‘Freundschaftsbesuch’) by the Yugoslav leader Josip Broz Tito in the German Democratic Republic (GDR).
-Although it was not Tito’s first official visit in the East German state, the event was of considerable symbolic value in a process of expressed tolerance for political disagreements between the Socialist Federal Republic of Yugoslavia (SFRY) and GDR, and even more between the Savez komunista Jugoslavije (League of Communists of Yugoslavia, SKJ) and Sozialistische Einheitspartei Deutschlands (Socialist Unity Party of Germany, SED).
-It was the first visit by one of both states’ leaders in the respective other state since the military reaction by the Warsaw Pact against the Prague Spring in 1968.
-In the period 1964-1967, for four consecutive years Tito and Walter Ulbricht had met each other either in the SFRY or GDR.
+With this heading on the newspaper’s front page on 12 November 1974, Neues Deutschland reported on a “friendship visit” (“Freundschaftsbesuch”) by the Yugoslav leader Josip Broz Tito to the German Democratic Republic (GDR).
+Although this was not Tito’s first official visit to the East German state, the event had considerable symbolic value in the process of expressing tolerance for the political disagreements between the Socialist Federal Republic of Yugoslavia (SFRY) and the GDR, and even more so between the Savez komunista Jugoslavije (League of Communists of Yugoslavia, SKJ) and Sozialistische Einheitspartei Deutschlands (Socialist Unity Party of Germany, SED).
+It was the first visit by one of these states’ leaders to the other country since the Warsaw Pact’s military reaction to the Prague Spring in 1968.
+In the period between 1964 and 1967 – for four consecutive years – Tito and Walter Ulbricht had visited each other either in the SFRY or GDR.

-In many ways, 1968 was an outstanding year in the ‘triangular’ relationship between socialist Yugoslavia and the two German states.
-First, the ‘grand coalition’ in the Federal Republic of Germany (FRG) agreed to re-establish the in 1957 ceased full diplomatic relations with the SFRY.
-These relations had been terminated in reaction to the official recognition of the GDR by the Federal People’s Republic of Yugoslavia (FPRY), socialist Yugoslavia’s official name until 1963.
-In the period before Bonn’s move in January 1968, both the Yugoslav and East German leadership had been expressing their interests in a ‘normalisation’ of the Yugoslav-West German relations.
-As for the relationship between the SFRY and GDR, the Prague Spring and the Warsaw Pact’s reaction to it ‘de-normalised’ the relationship between the SFRY and GDR, however not in all of its facets.
+In many ways, 1968 was an outstanding year in the “triangular” relationship between socialist Yugoslavia and the two German states.
+First, the “grand coalition” in the Federal Republic of Germany (FRG) agreed to re-establish full diplomatic relations with the SFRY, which had ceased in 1957 in reaction to the official recognition of the GDR by the Federal People’s Republic of Yugoslavia (FPRY) (the official name of socialist Yugoslavia until 1963).
+In the period before Bonn’s move in January 1968, both the Yugoslav and the East German leadership had been expressing their interest in “normalising” the Yugoslav–West German relations.
+As for the relationship between the SFRY and GDR, the Prague Spring and the Warsaw Pact’s reaction to it “de-normalised” the relations between the SFRY and GDR, though not in all of its facets.

-In this article, contacts between the SFRY and GDR from August 1968 until November 1974 are analysed.
-This enquiry of the aftermath of the Warsaw Pact invasion of the Czechoslovak Socialist Republic (CSSR) concerning the Yugoslav-East German relations reveals that despite the public quarrels between the two leaderships, the interests in cooperation with the respective other state never disappeared.
-Moreover, as for certain fields of cooperation, the ‘victory’ of the Warsaw Pact in no way resembled a break.
-This article aims to contribute to the study of ruptures and continuities in the contacts between states, their bureaucracies, and people in a world that has become more and more interconnected; a process in which communist leaderships played a crucial and self-chosen role too.
-Two spheres will be highlighted: (geo)political considerations and pressures, and economic developments.
+This article analyses the contacts between the SFRY and GDR from August 1968 to November 1974.
+This enquiry into the aftermath of the Warsaw Pact’s invasion of the Czechoslovak Socialist Republic (CSSR) in view of the Yugoslav–East German relations reveals that, despite the public quarrels between the two leaderships, the two states’ interest in mutual cooperation never disappeared.
+Moreover, for certain areas of cooperation, the “victory” of the Warsaw Pact in no way resembled a rupture.
+This article aims to contribute to the study of breaks and continuities in the contacts between states, their bureaucracies, and people in a world that has become more and more interconnected – a process in which communist leaderships also played a crucial and self-chosen role.
+Two spheres will be highlighted: (geo)political considerations and pressures; and economic developments.